 This study is also related to the growing body of literature on macroprudential policies.
-Several previous papers have explored the effectiveness of macroprudential policies using dynamic stochastic general equilibrium models.
-In particular, Lubello and Rouabah (2017) use a DSGE model with a shadow banking sector that is calibrated on euro area data to assess the role of the macroprudential policy in mitigating the effects of both real and financial shocks.
+Several previous papers have explored the effectiveness of macroprudential policies using stochastic general equilibrium models.
+In particular, Lubello and Rouabah (2017) use a DSGE model with a shadow banking sector that is calibrated on Euro Area data to assess the role of the macroprudential policy in mitigating the effects of both real and financial shocks.
 However, their calibrated model does not account for the housing sector.
-Fève and Pierrard (2017) recently tackled issues related to macroprudential regulation using an estimated DSGE model with a shadow banking sector but without a housing sector.
-Overall, few studies have been interested in exploring the optimality of macroprudential policies (Rubio and Carrasco-Gallego (2014), Mendicino and Punzi (2014), Punzi and Rabitsch (2018)].
-However none of these studies focus on the interaction between macroprudential instruments.
-Most of these papers analyse optimal interactions between the monetary policy and macroprudential policy using calibrated models rather than assessing the optimal interaction of macroprudential policies.
+Fève and Pierrard (2017) recently tackled macroprutential regulation using an estimated DSGE model with shadow banking but without a housing sector.
+Overall, few studies have been interested in exploring the optimality of the macroprudential policies (Rubio and Carrasco-Gallego (2014), Mendicino and Punzi (2014), Punzi and Rabitsch (2018)).
+However, none of these studies focus on the interaction between macroprudential instruments.
+Most of these papers analyze optimal interactions between the monetary policy and the macroprudential policies.

 Our work fits into the literature on combinations of macroprudential instruments.
-This strand of the literature is growing and most studies address the combination of borrower based instruments using regression techniques (Kelly et al. (2018) and Albacete et al. (2018) among others).
-Some exceptions include Chen and Columba (2016), Grodecka (2017) and Greenwald (2018) who analysed the combination of borrower based instruments using a DSGE modelling approach.
-Fewer works investigate the combination between borrower and capital based instruments using the DSGE modelling approach.
-In particular, Benes et al. (2016) use a DSGE model for studying the effectiveness of the countercyclical capital buffer and the LTV ratio but in the absence of any optimality analysis.
+This strand of literature is growing and most studies address the combination of borrower-based instruments using regression techniques (Kelly et al.(2018) and Albacete et al.(2018) among others).
+Some exceptions include Chen and Columba (2016), Grodecka(2017) and Greenwald (2018) who analysed the combination of borrower based instruments using the DSGE modelling approach.
+Fewer works investigate the combination between borrower and capital-based instruments using the DSGE modelling approach.
+In particular, Benes et al.(2016) use a DSGE model for studying the effectiveness of the countercyclical capital buffer and the LTV ratio without any optimality analysis.

 Finally, the literature on the explicit distinction between credit flow and debt stock has a connection with our work.
-As far as we know, there exist only three papers in this case, Kydland et al. (2016), Grodecka (2017) and Alpanda and Zubairy (2017).
+As far as we know, there exist only three papers in this case: Kydland et al. (2016), Grodecka(2017) and Alpanda and Zubairy (2017).
 These authors investigate household indebtedness or the effectiveness of macroprudential instruments by distinguishing mortgage credit flow from debt stock.
 However, they do not model the banking sector contrary to what we are doing in this study.
-Unlike these authors, we precisely emphasize the traditional feedback loop between the financial and real sector by incorporating the banking sector à la Gerali et al. (2010) in our modelling approach.
+Unlike these authors, we precisely emphasize the traditional feedback loop between the financial and real sector by incorporating the banking sector \hat{a} la Gerali et al. (2010) in our modelling approach.